miketlk/micropython-specter-diy/docs/library/machine.rst

 Power related functions
 -----------------------

-.. function:: freq()
+.. function:: freq([hz])

-    Returns CPU frequency in hertz.
+    Returns the CPU frequency in hertz.

+    On some ports this can also be used to set the CPU frequency by passing in *hz*.

 .. function:: idle()

    Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
-Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).
+Peripherals continue working and execution resumes as soon as any interrupt is triggered, or at most one millisecond after the CPU was paused.

+   It is recommended to call this function inside any tight loop that is continuously checking for an external change (i.e. polling).
+This will reduce power consumption without significantly impacting performance.
+To reduce power consumption further then see the :func:`lightsleep`, :func:`time.sleep()` and :func:`time.sleep_ms()` functions.

 .. function:: sleep()

-   .. note:: This function is deprecated, use `lightsleep()` instead with no arguments.
+   .. note:: This function is deprecated, use :func:`lightsleep()` instead with no arguments.

 .. function:: lightsleep([time_ms])
               deepsleep([time_ms])